Most recent comments

 When I bought my iPad, I imagined it would be great for reading pdfs, and that I would be able to set up a syncing solution similar to the one I use between my computers.
 Unfortunately, this is not quite as straightforward as it could have been.
 The problem is that iPad apps don't get direct access to the file system.
 For example, you can't download a file and just put it somewhere on you iPad, you always have to download it to a specific app.
 That file will then belong to that app, and the only way you can open it from another app is if those apps have been written to talk to each other.

 In my example with the pdfs, this means that my pdf reader (I use GoodReader) cannot just be a reader, it also needs to be able to obtain pdfs, as it can't simply access files downloaded by other programs.
-As it happens, GoodReader has been written to talk to Dropbox, but that doesn't improve the situation very much.
-You can import files from Dropbox into GoodReader, but you have to select and import them one by one, so you can hardly call it syncing.
-Those files are then copied over to GoodReader's part of the file system, which means that if I for example make some notes in a pdf, there is no easy way to sync those changes back to my computer.
+As it happens, GoodReader has been written to talk to Dropbox, but until the latest version of GoodReader came out about two weeks ago, that didn't improve the situation very much.
+You could import files from Dropbox into GoodReader, but you had to manually select and import them, so you could hardly call it syncing.
+Those files were then copied over to GoodReader's part of the file system, which meant that if I for example made some notes in a pdf, there were no easy way to sync those changes back to my computer.

-Dropbox can get files from your computer, GoodReader can get files from
+Two weeks ago: Dropbox could get files from your computer, GoodReader could get files from

-Dropbox, but you can't put them back (at least not that I know of).
+Dropbox, but you couldn't put them back (at least not that I knew of).

 Finally, let me point out that this is in no way meant as criticism of Dropbox or GoodReader, it's just an example of how Apple has crippled the iPad.
-I am aware that Dropbox comes with a pdf reader and that GoodReader comes with a sync feature, but Dropbox's pdf reader isn't as good as GoodReader, and GoodReader's sync feature isn't as automated and nice as Dropbox is on my Mac.
+I am also aware that Dropbox comes with a pdf reader, but this feature is not as good as GoodReader, and GoodReader's sync feature isn't quite as automated and nice as Dropbox is on my Mac.
 And neither should they have to be, in fact there's no reason in the first place for a syncing app to include a pdf reader, or a pdf reader to include sync.
 Also, the illustrations in this article were created in Adobe Ideas and emailed to myself, as that is simply the easiest way of moving files off of an iPad.

 -Tor Nordam